egnor/pivid/README.md

 Experimental video code for Linux / Raspberry Pi

 ## Building
 1. Run `./dev_setup.py`.
-(Works On My Machine™, your mileage may vary.
+(Works On My Machine™, YMMV.
 Eventually we should use Docker.)
 2. Make sure the `pip` installation of `meson` (in `~/.local/bin` by default) is on your `$PATH`.
 3. Run `meson b` to set up a build directory (`b` is just my convention, use any name).
 4. Run `ninja -C b` to run the actual build (this is the only part to repeat after edits).